Ayşegül Günay

-Ayşegül Günay Aladağ (born October 26, 1992) is a Turkish female basketball player.
+Ayşegül Günay Aladağ (born on October 26, 1992) is a Turkish female basketball player.
 The 1.72 m tall national plays point guard.
 Currently, she is a member of Botaş SK.

+Club career

 Formerly, Günay played in the youth and junior teams of Migros Spor, Fenerbahçe, Beşiktaş and Çankaya University.

 In May 2012, she signed with Turkish Women's Basketball League team Kayseri Kaski for two seasons.

+On 26 July 2024, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

+Galatasaray club said goodbye to the player on May 6, 2025, by publishing a thank you message.

+International career

 In 2012, she won the bronze medal with the Turkey national U-20 team at the Europe Under-20 Championship in Debrecen, Hungary.

 Günay was member of the national team, which took the bronze medal at the EuroBasket Women 2013 held in France.